 The second field highlights broader processes of political change which impact international and transnational cooperation including state transformation and the legalization of world politics.

 Covering classical as well as contemporary social theory, as well as normative theory of world politics, this component aims to provide a theoretical framework for understanding and evaluating issues of governance.

 In order to provide students with the techniques to conduct up-to-date research, the program offers courses on advanced qualitative and quantitative research methods as well as on research design and the logic of scientific research.

 During the course of study students will take three modules from each of the four fields.
 Each module is offered in a small and a large version worth 6 and 9 ECTS credit points, respectively.
 Students will take one half of the modules in the small and the other half in the large version, thus obtaining 90 ECTS credit points in the four fields.
 The MA thesis, which is written in the fourth semester, is worth 30 ECTS credit points.

 A detailed description of all modules can be found in our Module Catalogue.

 Please click on the hyperlinks to view the most recent syllabus of the respective course.

 The fall term starts in early October and ends in mid-January.
 The spring term starts in early March and ends in mid-June.

-Click here (or, alternatively, here) to access the course catalogue for spring term 2020.
+Click here (or, alternatively, here) to access the course catalogue for fall term 2020.